 Thyroidectomy or Hemithyroidectomy

-- Hemithyroidectomy is usually performed for diagnosis of a possible thyroid malignancy in one thyroid lobe (see Thyroid Lumps).
-If malignancy is confirmed, a “completion thyroidectomy” is usually carried out as a separate stage.
-It may also be performed for removal of a large benign nodule or cyst, if it is causing pressure symptoms or cosmetic issues.
+- Hemithyroidectomy is performed for diagnosis and resection of a possible thyroid malignancy in one thyroid lobe (see Thyroid Lumps).
+If malignancy is confirmed, a “completion thyroidectomy” may be carried out as a separate stage if the tumour is larger.
+It may also be performed for removal of a large unilateral benign nodule or cyst, if it is causing pressure symptoms or cosmetic issues.

-- Total thyroidectomy is performed for confirmed/very likely thyroid malignancy, or to treat Graves’ disease which is not responding to medication.
+- Total thyroidectomy is performed for confirmed/very likely thyroid malignancy (except small malignancies), or to treat Graves’ disease which is not responding to medication.
 It may also be performed for a very large or retrosternal multinodular goitre causing pressure symptoms.

 Length of procedure